October marks the end of the rainy season in

 Rainfall

-In Chiang Rai, during October, the rain falls for 12 days and regularly aggregates up to 125mm (4.92") of precipitation.
+In Chiang Rai, in October, during 12 rainfall days, 125mm (4.92") of precipitation is typically accumulated.
 Throughout the year, there are 137 rainfall days, and 1691mm (66.57") of precipitation is accumulated.

 Daylight

-Thailand, the average length of the day in October is 11h and 41min.
+In Chiang Rai, the average length of the day in October is 11h and 41min.

-On the first day of October, sunrise is at 06:11 and sunset at 18:08.
-On the last day of the month, sunrise is at 06:21 and sunset at 17:46 +07.
+On the first day of the month, sunrise is at 06:11 and sunset at 18:08.
+On the last day of October, sunrise is at 06:21 and sunset at 17:46 +07.

 Sunshine

-In October, the average sunshine is 7h.
+The average sunshine in October is 7h.

 UV index